ycdxsb/PocOrExp_in_Github/2014/README.md

 - [https://github.com/wizardy0ga/THM-Steel_Mountain-CVE-2014-6287](https://github.com/wizardy0ga/THM-Steel_Mountain-CVE-2014-6287) :  ![starts](https://img.shields.io/github/stars/wizardy0ga/THM-Steel_Mountain-CVE-2014-6287.svg) ![forks](https://img.shields.io/github/forks/wizardy0ga/THM-Steel_Mountain-CVE-2014-6287.svg)

 ## CVE-2014-6271
- GNU Bash through 4.3 processes trailing strings after function definitions in the values of environment variables, which allows remote attackers to execute arbitrary code via a crafted environment, as demonstrated by vectors involving the ForceCommand feature in OpenSSH sshd, the mod_cgi and mod_cgid modules in the Apache HTTP Server, scripts executed by unspecified DHCP clients, and other situations in which setting the environment occurs across a privilege boundary from Bash execution, aka &quot;ShellShock.&quot;  NOTE: the original fix for this issue was incorrect; CVE-2014-7169 has been assigned to cover the vulnerability that is still present after the incorrect fix.
+ GNU Bash through 4.3 processes trailing strings after function definitions in the values of environment variables, which allows remote attackers to execute arbitrary code via a crafted environment, as demonstrated by vectors involving the ForceCommand feature in OpenSSH sshd, the mod_cgi and mod_cgid modules in the Apache HTTP Server, scripts executed by unspecified DHCP clients, and other situations in which setting the environment occurs across a privilege boundary from Bash execution, aka "ShellShock."
+NOTE: the original fix for this issue was incorrect; CVE-2014-7169 has been assigned to cover the vulnerability that is still present after the incorrect fix.